iechor/docs/content/scout/release-notes/platform.md

 ### 2024-05-06

-New HTTP endpoint that lets you scrape data from Docker Scout with Prometheus, to create your own vulnerability and policy dashboards with Grafana.
+New HTTP endpoint that lets you scrape data from iEchor Scout with Prometheus, to create your own vulnerability and policy dashboards with Grafana.
-For more information, see [Docker Scout metrics exporter](../metrics-exporter.md).
+For more information, see [iEchor Scout metrics exporter](../metrics-exporter.md).

 ## Q1 2024